Social protection of the business manager

 Warning

-The officer must apply for retirement at least 6 months prior to date to which he wishes cease its activity.
+The officer must apply for retirement at least 6 months before the date to which he wishes cease its activity.

-An officer who pays invalidity-death contributions may receive a pension if of total invalidity or of partial incapacity to the trade.
+An officer who pays invalidity-death contributions may receive a pension in the event of of total invalidity or of partial incapacity to the trade.

 However, the officer must meet the following conditions:

-- It must have been insured for at least 12 months.
+• It must be insured for at least 12 months.

 The invalidity or incapacity of the manager must be established by a medical officer of the primary health insurance fund.